Fay Sampson’s Family History

 Ruan Lanihorne stands near the mouth of the River Fal.
 It takes its name from the Cornish saint Rumon, of whom little is known except his name.
 The parish church is dedicated to him and there is St Ruan’s holy well.

 St Ruan’s well

 In 1387 Richard married Joanna Boson in Ruan Lanihorne.

-JOANNA BOSON was the daughter of John Boson of Wisset, near Norwich in Norfolk.
-She was born there in 1366, making her nearly 30 years younger than Richard.
+JOANNA BOSON is said by some to be the daughter of John Boson of Wisset, near Norwich in Norfolk.
+This Joan was born there in 1366, making her nearly 30 years younger than Richard.